-3 Old Faithful Lodge Cabins The historic lodge features massive logs and stone pillars and its lobby offers a great view of Old Faithful geyser.
-The cabins, grouped nearby, allow pets.
-The Frontier Cabins have private bathrooms; Budget Cabins do not.
+have private bathrooms; Budget Cabins do not.
 The Old Faithful Lodge Cafeteria offers quick meals including hot entrées, deli sandwiches, pastas, salads and grab-and-go items.
 Want a snack?
 Visit the Old Faithful Lodge Bake Shop for fresh muffins, bagels, sandwiches and ice cream.
-300 1
+300 • •

 4 Old Faithful Inn A National Historic Landmark that opened in 1904, the inn was built of local logs and stone, adjacent to its namesake geyser.
 The lobby features a stone fireplace and a handcrafted clock.
 A variety of room types are available.
 The Old Faithful Inn Dining Room's specialties include beef, pork, seafood, chicken and vegetarian options.
 Buffet also available.
 Reservations required for dinner.
-Bear Paw Deli is perfect for on-the-go options-sandwiches, salads and ice cream are perfect.
-300 På & &
+Bear Paw Deli is perfect for on-the-go options-sandwiches, salads and ice cream for the road.

 5 © Old Faithful Snow Lodge and Cabins Open summer and winter, this award-winning hotel boasts 100 lodge rooms, while nearby Frontier and Western Cabins offer modern cabin-style accommodations.
 All have private baths.
 Obsidian Dining Room Beautiful custom chandeliers accent this dining room where hearty meals are served.
 Dinner reservations are required in the winter.
 Geyser Grill Breakfast sandwiches, burgers and deli selections.
-1900

 6 Mammoth Hot Springs Hotel and Cabins Completed in the 1930s, the historic hotel's Map Room contains a large, wooden map of the United States made of 15 types of wood from nine countries.
-Facilities include hotel rooms and cabins with or without private baths.
-The first four-star green restaurant in the National Park system, the Mammoth Hotel Dining Room is known for its value-priced entrees or small-plate options with occasional views of elk and bison grazing nearby.
+Recently renovated facilities include hotel rooms and cabins with private baths.
+The first four-star green restaurant in the National Park system, the Mammoth Hotel Dining Room is known for its value-priced entrees with occasional views of elk and bison grazing nearby.
 Dinner reservations accepted only in winter.
 Swing by the Mammoth Terrace Grill for breakfast sandwiches, fast food, soup, salad and ice cream.

 7 Grant Village This lodging complex is comprised of six two-story buildings, each with 50 rooms.
 All rooms have private baths.
 The village is situated on the southwestern shore of Yellowstone Lake, about 20 miles from Old Faithful.
 NPS visitor center and Yellowstone Lake are nearby.
 Grant Village Dining Room Enjoy a buffet breakfast, sandwiches and salads for lunch, and a range of value-priced dinner items.
 Reservations required for dinner.
 Grant Village Lake House Enjoy casual dining and a great lake view.
+900.

 8 Lake Yellowstone Hotel and Cabins (not shown) Designated a National Historic Landmark in 2015, this property is a Colonial Revival masterpiece.
 Facilities include classically appointed hotel rooms and comfortable cabins.
 All have private baths.
 Lake Hotel Dining Room Specialty sandwiches and entrée salads are served at lunch, while dinner includes fresh and savory entrees.
 Menu focuses on local and sustainable cuisine.
 Dinner reservations required.
-Lake Hotel Deli Sandwiches, soup, snacks, desserts and beverages.
+Lake Hotel Deli Sandwiches, soup, snacks, desserts and Starbucks coffee.